A diet high in salt (or sodium) can increase your blood pressure, which can increase your risk of heart disease and stroke.

 How much do you need daily?

-Salt is also called sodium chloride.
+Salt is also called ‘sodium chloride’ and it contains the mineral sodium.
+By weight, table salt and most sea salts contain about 40 per cent sodium.
 Sometimes, food labels only give the figure for sodium.
 The NHS provides a simple way to work out how much salt you are eating from the sodium figure:

 Salt = sodium x 2.5

 So, if the label only lists sodium, you can work out the amount of salt in it by multiplying the total sodium by 2.5.
 For example, one gram of sodium per 100 grams is 2.5 grams of salt per 100 grams.

 (grams per day)